Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 **IMPORTANT**.
 Be sure to read calibrating the [Grove - CO2 & Temperature & Humidity Sensor (SCD30) Calibration](https://wiki.seeedstudio.com/Grove-CO2_Temperature_Humidity_Sensor-SCD30/#calibration) sensor.
 This solution enables auto-calibration of the sensor.

 When scd30 automatic self-calibration (ASC) is activated for the first time, the sensor must remain powered on for at least 7 days.
+The calibration process restarts if the sensor is powered off during these 7 days.
 This time is needed for the sensor algorithm to calculate its initial parameter set for ASC.
 The sensor must be exposed to fresh air for at least 1 hour every day.

 ### The Sensirion SDC41 CO2 Sensor